cjdbarlow/bedside-notebook/howto.md

 * Get SVGs working in pdf output
 * Make the search box prettier
 * Fix the indentation on nested bulleted lists in the info/crises boxes

+# Decisions

+* Where to put rhabdo, CIM, CIN
+	* ?under neuro and make neuromuscular?

+FLASHCARDS for